-National Days are celebrated every December 1st and 2nd to remember the events described just above.
+National Days in UAE are celebrated every December 1st and 2nd to remember the events described just above.
 The country’s first president, Sheikh Zayed bin Sultan Al Nahyan, who led the unification movement, is also honored at this time.

 The United Arab Emirates (UAE) is a union of seven distinct Arab kingdoms located on the south-eastern edge of the Arabian Peninsula and bordering the Persian Gulf.
 The history leading up to this event is complex.